Converting a PyTorch Model¶

 convert_model() method returns

-ov.Model that you can optimize, compile, or save to a file for subsequent use.
+ov.model that you can optimize, compile, or serialize into a file for subsequent use.

 Exporting a PyTorch Model to ONNX Format¶

-It is also possible to export a PyTorch model to ONNX and then convert it to OpenVINO IR.
-To convert and deploy a PyTorch model this way, follow these steps:
+Currently, the most robust method of converting PyTorch models is exporting a PyTorch model to ONNX and then converting it to IR.
+To convert and deploy a PyTorch model, follow these steps:

 PyTorch models are defined in Python.
 To export them, use the